fatimp/autocorr/README.md

 Requirements:

-* Lua 5.x
 * CMake
 * CUnit (for tests)

 Build instructions:

-1. cd generation && sh generate.sh
-2. cd .. && mkdir build
+1. mkdir build
-3. cd build && cmake -DCMAKE_BUILD_TYPE=RELEASE ..
+2. cd build && cmake -DCMAKE_BUILD_TYPE=RELEASE ..
-4. make
+3. make

 ## How to use